icon notify FLASH SALE

 Dining with others does more than fill our plates; it fills our social interaction needs.
 A company's presence significantly influences what and how much we eat, making meals one of the most socially engaging activities.

-This communal aspect highlights why people consume more when dining out or during celebrations compared to solitary meals at home.
+This communal aspect highlights why people consume more when dining out or during celebrations than when eating solitary meals at home.

 Mindful Eating Strategies